Sticky space

 • Average Retail Sold / Seller: $101.71

-Since the average sale for a school with 500 students brings in around $15,000 most would consider this school’s fundraising results to be good enough.
-But this sponsor wanted to improve her sales so she increased her student sales goal.
+Since the average sale for a school with 500 students costs around $15,000, most would consider this school’s fundraising results good enough.
+But this sponsor wanted to improve her sales, so she increased her student sales goal.

 Example School Fundraiser Sales Results in 2015

-Last year, students needed to sell 8 items to earn admission to our Big Event Magic Show.
-So this year she decided to increase it to 10 items in order to get students to try to sell more.
+Last year, students had to sell eight items to be admitted to our Big Event Magic Show.
+So this year, she decided to increase it to 10 items to get students to try to sell more.
 It worked.

 • Brochure Sales: $18,048.50